build-on-aws/content/posts/in-the-land-of-the-sizing-the-one-partition-kafka-topic-is-king/01-what-are-partitions.md

 Surely, you could take different actions to remediate this bottleneck scenario, such decreasing the retention policy for the topic, executing multiple brokers in different processes, increasing the limit of file handles per process, and perhaps just adding more brokers in different nodes.
 But this scenario suits the need for your understanding that creating partitions arbitrarily has a direct impact on the amount of resources consumed by your Kafka brokers.
 If a topic with 1 partition could quickly exhaust the broker's node in less than 3 days, what would happen if the topic had more partitions?
 Any partition takes a toll on the brokers, because partitions, not topics, are your unit-of-storage.

 While all of this happens at an infrastructure level, it may be hard for you, as a developer, to think about partitions.
 In a matter of fact, have you ever wondered why you never had to worry about partitions while writing and reading events with Kafka?
 Well, Kafka is a magnificent piece of technology when it comes to client APIs.
 From the producer standpoint, every time you invoke the `send()` function to write a new event, there is an internal process triggered that takes care of deciding which partition that event should go to.
-This process is called partitioning, and it is performed by a component called [partitioner](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/Partitioner.html).
+This process is called partitioning, and it can be customized by a component called [partitioner](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/Partitioner.html).

-Mind, though, that there are different partitioners, each one with their own logic to determine which partition to use.
-If the topic has only 1 partition, then unsurprisingly, the event goes to that partition regardless of the partitioner.
-However, if there are two or more partitions available, then the partitioner will apply its programmed logic to decide which one to use.
-Which logic is this depends on the partitioner used.
-Producers in Kafka come with a default partitioner configured.
-Unless you changed this explicitly in the configuration, the logic is checking whether the event has a key assigned.
-If the event does have a key, then it will use it to write the event to one specific partition.
+Here is how partitioning works.
+If the event produced has a partition assigned, then it will use it.
+Otherwise, if a custom partitioner was configured via the `partitioner.class` property, then it will execute this partitioner to compute which partition to use.
+If there is no custom partitioner configured, then Kafka tries to compute which partition to use based on the keys.
 The `partitionForKey()` method below describes how the key is used along with the number of available partitions.
-It returns the partition index as an integer.

 ```
 public static int partitionForKey(final byte[] serializedKey, final int numPartitions) {